Luo-Yihong/YOSO/README.md

 ```
 ![man](man.jpg)

-Moreover, it is observed that when combined with new base models, our YOSO-LoRA is able to use some advanced ode-solvers；
+Moreover, it is observed that when combined with new base models, our YOSO-LoRA is able to use some advanced ode-solvers:
 ```python
 import torch
 from diffusers import DiffusionPipeline, DPMSolverMultistepScheduler